CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Related Work

-Static ANN indexes have been extensively studied in the literature.
-Previous indexing methods can be roughly categorized into three main categories of techniques.
-Some works~\cite{lsh_apg, spann} also combine multiple techniques for improved query performance.
-These approaches inherently struggle with the \textit{boundary issue}: if a query points is close to a boundary of different partitions, indexed points in every partition need to be compared with the query.
+Static ANNS indexes have been extensively studied in the literature.
+Previous indexing methods can be roughly categorized into three main categories of techniques: space-partition trees, locality-sensitive hashing, and graph-based indexes.
+Some work~\cite{lsh_apg, spann} also combines multiple techniques for improved query performance.
+Space-partition trees and locality-sensitive hashing are partition-based approaches and inherently struggle with the \textit{boundary issue}: if a query point is close to a boundary of different partitions, indexed points in every partition need to be compared with the query.
 This is especially an issue in high dimensions since the number of possible spatial partition neighbors grows with the dimensionality.

-\myparagraph{Space-partition trees} Space partition indexes can be naturally extended to support ANNS.
+\myparagraph{Space-partition trees} Space-partition indexes can be naturally extended to support ANNS.
 Given a query $q$, the index identifies the partition $\calP(q)$ that $q$ belongs to and potentially the partitions close to $\calP(q)$.
 The indexed points in these identified partitions are further compared with $q$ to find the nearest neighbors.
-Space partition indexes that have been applied to ANNS in this fashion include kd-trees~\cite{rs19_kdtree_nn, jsf17_dynamic_kd_tree, hna15_parallel_kdtree_nn}, R-trees~\cite{kl97_r_tree_nns, pm97_r_tree_nns}, Random Projection (RP)-trees~\cite{ds15_rp_tree}, Spill (SP)-trees~\cite{lmyg02_investigation_spill_tree, scann, soar_2023}, Voronoi Diagrams~\cite{ks04_voronoi_knn, lkxi21_hierarchical_voronoi}, clustering~\cite{spann}, and Product Quantization~\cite{jds11_pq}.
+Space-partition indexes that have been applied to ANNS include $k$d-trees~\cite{rs19_kdtree_nn, jsf17_dynamic_kd_tree, hna15_parallel_kdtree_nn}, R-trees~\cite{kl97_r_tree_nns, pm97_r_tree_nns}, random projection (RP)-trees~\cite{ds15_rp_tree}, spill (SP)-trees~\cite{lmyg02_investigation_spill_tree, scann, soar_2023}, Voronoi diagrams~\cite{ks04_voronoi_knn, lkxi21_hierarchical_voronoi}, clustering~\cite{spann}, and product quantization~\cite{jds11_pq}.
 These methods are also often combined with ideas from inverted indexes for improved performance.

 \myparagraph{Locality-sensitive hashing (LSH)} Locality-sensitive hash functions hash points close to each other to hash values that are the same or close to each other with high probability.
 Indexed points in the same or similar hash buckets as the query point are compared with the query point.
-Many LSH functions are often used together to boost the success probability.
+Multiple LSH functions are often used together to boost the success probability.
 LSH was first proposed for ANNS in~\cite{im98_lsh_stoc, gim99_lsh_vldb} and extensively studied subsequently~\cite{dks11_fast_lsh, diim04_p_dist_lsh, mnp06_lsh_lb}.
-LSH-based indexes have provable accuracy and efficiency guarantees, but do not attain the performance of graph-based indexes in practice~\cite{ann_benchmark}.
+LSH-based indexes have provable guarantees, but do not attain the performance of graph-based indexes in practice~\cite{ann_benchmark}.